greentechdev/source/content/data/trails-and-facilities-in-outdoor-life.md

 ---
-Title: Trails and devices in outdoor life
+Title: Trails and facilities in outdoor life
 Date: 2020-10-06
-Description: Trails and devices (e.g. toilets, parking lots) in national parks or other nature areas
+Description: Trails and facilities (e.g. toilets, parking lots) in national parks or other nature areas
 Tags: ["API", "GEO"]
 Draft: false
 ---

-# Trails and devices in outdoor life
+# Trails and facilities in outdoor life

-Trails and devices (e.g. toilets, parking lots) in national parks or other nature areas.
+Trails and facilities (e.g. toilets, parking lots) in national parks or other nature areas.

 ## Data quality